What Psychological Hazards Can Sound Like at Work

 Why is addressing this important?
 When leaders are clear and supportive, employees feel more confident and less stressed about their roles leading to higher job satisfaction, productivity and better mental health overall.

-Idea for Action: Have regular one-on-one check-ins with employees to clarify expectations, provide feedback, and discuss any challenges or questions they may have.
+Idea for Action: Have one-on-one check-ins with workers to clarify expectations, provide feedback, and discuss any challenges or questions they may have.
 In instances where casual or shift workers may not be familiar with their role or tasks, establishing a line of supervision is essential to maintain communication and clarity.

-2) “I never know when my next job is coming”
+2. “I never know when my next job is coming”

 This can reflect the instability and unpredictability inherent in shift work and short-term contracts.

-3) “This place is toxic”
+3. “This place is toxic”

 Why is addressing this important?
 When employees experience trust, fairness, and respect in the workplace they are more engaged, collaborative, and motivated to contribute to the organization’s success.

-4) “I feel like all I do is work”
+4. “I feel like all I do is work”

 Workers in this sector often work long and irregular hours, including nights and weekends, which can disrupt personal lives and contribute to stress.

 Why is addressing this important?
 Long and unpredictable work hours can severely limit time for rest, relationships and self-care, which are factors that are essential for mental wellbeing.
-Without enough opportunities to recover, employees are at greater risk of stress, burnout and fatigue.
-Addressing this issue helps protect workers from the impact of demanding schedules and high-pressure situations while also promoting resilience, employee retention and higher job satisfaction.

-6) “I was told to do it this way, even though it felt unsafe”
+5. “I was told to do it this way, even though it felt unsafe”

 Building Workplace Safety